nngogol/PySimpleGUIDocGen/db/4_Release_notes.md

 The PySimpleGUI Organization

-This documentation as well as all PySimpleGUI code is Copyright 2018, 2019 by PySimpleGUI.org
+This documentation as well as all PySimpleGUI code is Copyright 2018, 2019, 2020 by PySimpleGUI.org

-PySimpleGUI@PySimpleGUI.org
+Send correspondence to PySimpleGUI@PySimpleGUI.com

 ## License